ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 * Evaluate the performance of the models.
 * Prepare a presentation of your findings and results.

+If you're not working on a machine learning problem, identify the meaningful insights or learnings that you generated that you want to keep focusing on in the following days.
+This is a good point to list and reflect on everything you collected so far and to rank them based on what could create a compelling story.

+* Summarize your analyses
+* Add statistics and visualizations
+* Sketch a story around your points

+Once you reach this point, ask fellow students, friends or teaching staff for feedback and ideas to dig deeper.

 ### Phase 4

-Should you have a fourth day of final project work, you should spend the day refining your machine learning models and your presentation.
-If you have time, you may also go back and perform additional data exploration and analysis.
+At this point, you should have a clear idea of where you want to go.
+You should spend the remaining days refining your machine learning models and your presentation.
+Spend some time to get a deeper understanding of the algorithms or statistical methods you are using and how your work could be improved.
+Think about how you can best present your project to a wide audience so that they take away what the essence of your project is.

+ML:

 * Continue iterating on your machine learning models with the objective of optimizing their performance.
 * Organize your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.
 * Further refine your presentation based on additional findings and results.

+Analysis:

+* Create stories around your key points
+* Pick the most suitable visualizations to support your stories
+* Identify easy-to-grasp examples to put your findings in perspective

 ## Necessary Deliverables